TULiberalArts/Political-Science/pages/graduate.md

 ## Admissions Process
 Admissions decisions are made in the spring semester and admitted students are expected to begin in the following fall term. _**Application Deadline is December 1st**_.

-Please visit the [Political Science Graduate Admissions page](https://liberalarts.temple.edu/admissions/graduate/political-science) to learn more about graduate program requirements, dates and deadlines and instructions on how to apply.
+Please visit the [Political Science Graduate Bulletin](http://bulletin.temple.edu/graduate/scd/cla/political-science-ma/#admissiontext) to learn more about graduate program requirements, dates and deadlines and instructions on how to apply.

 ## Graduate Student Support Grants
 - **Summer Camps for Methods Training Grants:**